AshfakAmr/event-manager-last/README.md

    App will be live at: http://localhost:4200

 📌 Key Design Decisions
+✅ Standalone Components
-Standalone Components: Used Angular 19's modern standalone feature to remove NgModules and simplify structure.
+Used Angular 19's modern standalone feature to eliminate the need for NgModules and simplify the project structure.

-RxJS for State: Leveraged Subjects and Observables for reactive UI updates without external state libraries.
+✅ RxJS for State Management & Async Handling BehaviorSubject is used in services like EventService to maintain and update a reactive state shared across components.

+HttpClient calls return Observable streams for all backend interactions (CRUD operations).

+RxJS operators such as:

+tap – to reflect backend changes in the local state.

+map – to transform and validate login response data.

+async pipe is used in templates to auto-subscribe and unsubscribe, avoiding memory leaks.

+This reactive pattern ensures a seamless user experience and clean data flow without needing any external state management library like NgRx.

+✅ Lazy Loading & Route Guards
-Lazy Loading: Routes are lazy-loaded and guarded using Angular Router's route-level guards.
+Routes are lazy-loaded and protected using Angular Router’s built-in guards for authenticated access.

-Angular Material: Ensures consistency and accessibility with Material UI standards.
+✅ Angular Material

-Responsiveness: Designed to look good across devices using Material Layout and Grid CSS.
+Material UI components were used to maintain consistency, accessibility, and responsiveness across the app.

+✅ Responsive Layout
+Mobile-first and accessible layout created using Angular Material’s layout system and CSS Flex/Grid.

 📄 License
 This is a submission for the Platform Commons assignment and intended for evaluation only.
 All code is original and written by me.